 The blue line in the French Quarter Tour Map shows the approximate route we will take while in the Lower Vieux Carre.

 Madame John’s Legacy is another prime example of eighteenth-century Louisiana French Creole architecture.
 The home burned in the disastrous fire of 1788, but the owner rebuilt it in the same style of the original dwelling immediately after the fire.
 The building survived the subsequent fire of 1794.
-It remains one of only a handful of examples of this kind of architecture left in the Fench Quarter.
+It remains one of only a handful of examples of this kind of architecture left in New Orleans.
 Today Madame John’s is part of the Louisiana State Museum System.

-This building dates from between 1722 and 1732.
+This building dates from between 1773 and 1781.
 Many believe it to be the oldest structure in use as a bar in the United States.
 It is of typical French Creole style and has Briquette-Entre-Poteaux (brick between post) construction and a slate roof.
-The slate roof may have contributed to it escaping both great fires at the turn of the 19th Century.
+The slate roof may have contributed to it escaping both great fires of the late 18th Century.

 There are many legends about where the Pirates Laffite spent their time in New Orleans.
 Lafitte’s Blacksmith Bar is home to one of them.
 Were Pierre and Jean Lafitte owners of a smithy?
 Most historians think not, and the spelling of their last name offers a clue as to why!
 Nonetheless, this is a perfect setting to learn more about the Laffites and the Battle of New Orleans.

 Old Ursuline Convent (H)